-- To elect Stephen R. Biggar and Barry D. Quart as Class II Directors to serve until the 2023 Annual Meeting of Shareholders, and until their respective successors have been duly elected and qualified; - To approve the appointment of PricewaterhouseCoopers LLP ("PwC") as our auditor until the close of our next Annual Meeting of Shareholders, to delegate to our Board of Directors, through our Audit Committee, the authority to set the auditor's remuneration for such period, and to ratify the appointment of PwC as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and - To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.
+- To elect Felix J. Baker, Tracey L. McCain and Kimberly J. Popovits as Class III Directors to serve until the 2024 Annual Meeting of Shareholders, and until their respective successors have been duly elected and qualified. - To approve the appointment of PricewaterhouseCoopers LLP ("PwC") as our auditor until the close of our next Annual Meeting of Shareholders, to delegate to our Board of Directors, through our Audit Committee, the authority to set the auditor's remuneration for such period, and to ratify the appointment of PwC as our independent registered public accounting firm for the fiscal year ending December 31, 2021. - To approve, on an advisory (non-binding) basis, the compensation of our named executive officers. - 4 To approve, on an advisory (non-binding) basis, the frequency of future advisory votes on the compensation of our named executive officers. - 5 To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.